Transaction Attributes Extended table

 Net order revenue

-Net order revenue is the revenue for all items in an order, including returned and cancelled items, but not including discounted amounts.
+Net order revenue is the revenue for all items in an order, including returned and canceled items, but not including discounted amounts.

 To add extended attributes for net order revenue